Q8yi/Q8yi/README.md

 # 💫 About Me:
 I am passionate about becoming a Data Scientist, with a strong interest in leveraging data to drive informed business decisions.
 I aim to apply machine learning, data analysis, and feature engineering techniques to uncover insights, build predictive models, and create data-driven strategies that add tangible value to organizations.
-🏆 I’m currently working on finance project (involving webapp facilitating the following: financial report extraction / summary, stocks & crypto financial analysis and prediction)
+🏆 I’m currently working on finance project (involving webapp facilitating the following: financial report extraction, utilising LLM to answer questions related to financial report, stocks & crypto financial analysis and prediction)
 🎖️ I am learning Machine learning & AI to enhance and training model to make impactful business decisions